Lavitzio/LavitzFrostboltzWA/README.md

 ## Changelog
+- 1.1.2 - Change the font to default Fitz Quadrata for those who don't have Luna Frames for BANGER font
+- 1.1.1 - I don't even want to talk about this one
 - **1.1.0** - Improved icon show logic, removed "Can cast" text, and various bug fixes
 - 1.0.8 - Fixed an error with retrieving spell name
 - 1.0.6 - Now hides [code]Can cast..[/code] text once you learn Fireball Rank 2